ltfschoen/XCMTemplate/README.md

 * Leave that terminal tab running the node.
 Enter the terminal again in a new tab with `docker exec -it ink /bin/bash` and run the following:
 * Attach to the running terminal with VSCode if necessary.
 See [here](https://code.visualstudio.com/docs/devcontainers/attach-container)

+##### Build & Upload Smart Contract to Local Testnet (using Cargo Contract)

 * Create Rust project with template
 ```
+cd dapps/wasm-flipper/contract
 cargo contract new flipper
-mkdir -p contract/ && mv flipper contract/ && cd contract/flipper
+cd flipper
 ```
-* Optionally build with VSCode by adding the project `"contract/flipper"` to the list of members in the Cargo.toml file in the project root, and running "Terminal > Run Task > Build Contract" to build all the contract using the configuration in ./.vscode/launch.json
+* Optionally build with VSCode by adding the project `"dapps/wasm-flipper/contract/flipper"` to the list of members in the Cargo.toml file in the project root, and running "Terminal > Run Task > Build Contract" to build all the contract using the configuration in ./.vscode/launch.json
 * Generate .contract, .wasm, and metadata.json code.
 Note: Use `--release` to deploy
 ```
-cargo contract build
+cargo contract build --manifest-path /app/dapps/wasm-flipper/contract/flipper/Cargo.toml
 ```
+* Copy ./target/ink/flipper/flipper.json
+	* Paste this as the ABI value of `const abi = ` ./dapps/wasm-flipper/ui/components/abi.ts

 * Upload Contract (note: prefer to use contracts-ui to avoid exposing private key)
 ```
 cargo contract upload --suri //Alice